Learning the Effect of Persuasion via Difference-In-Differences: The Efficient Influence Function

 \section{The Efficient Influence Function}

-As it is more complicated to derive the efficient influence function for APRT, we first focus on $\bar\theta_L$, and we will briefly discuss the case of R-APRT at the end of this section.
-All the aforementioned semiparametric estimators will be asymptotically linear, regular, and normal under suitable regularity conditions: the specific conditions will depend on the choice of the first-step estimators.
-Since the theory of semiparametric estimation is well established \citep[e.g.,][]{Ackerberg2014}, we will not elaborate all regularity conditions to obtain asymptotic normality.
-Instead, we follow the approach of \citet{newey1994asymptotic}: i.e., we calculate the semiparametrically efficient influence function for $\bar\theta_L$, of which the variance will be the asymptotic variance of a regular and asymptotically linear estimator of $\bar\theta_L$.
-For this purpose, we work under the assumption of random sampling of $(Y_1, Y_0, D_1, X^\tr)^\tr$.
+We first derive the efficient influence function for FPR $\bar\theta^{(F)}_L$, as it is more involved than that for BPR, which we discuss briefly at the end of this section.
+Under suitable regularity conditions, all semiparametric estimators described earlier are asymptotically linear, regular, and normal.
+Since semiparametric theory is well established \citep[e.g.,][]{Ackerberg2014}, we do not detail all conditions for asymptotic normality.
+Instead, following \citet{newey1994asymptotic}, we compute the semiparametric efficient influence function, whose variance equals the asymptotic variance of any regular, asymptotically linear estimator of $\bar\theta^{(F)}_L$.
+We assume random sampling of $(Y_{i1},Y_{i0},D_{i1},X_i^\top)^\top$.